4 min read

 People have gone looking for who was the first person to actually mix up this sweet and sour minty refreshment in a glass—but there is little documentation (prohibition meant few bartenders were bragging openly about their new creations).
 One origin story theory is that bootlegged booze tasted so bad that they had to add several strong flavors to make it tolerable.
 Aren’t you glad you didn't live back then?

 Today we have lots of quality options to mix up a good bootlegger—whether you prefer yours with whiskey, vodka, or gin.
-If you want to keep it truly a Minnesota made concoction consider Panther Whiskey, Du Nord Socialspirits Prominence Gin, or Prairie Organic Vodka.
+If you want to keep it truly a Minnesota signature cocktail consider Panther Whiskey, Du Nord Socialspirits Prominence Gin, or Prairie Organic Vodka.

 Combine lemonade, limeade, and chopped mint in a blender and blend.
 Add simple syrup and blend more.
 This is now your homemade bootlegger mix.
 To make the drink, fill a tall glass with ice and add 2 parts booze, 2 parts of your bootlegger mix, and 2 parts sparkling water or club soda to top it off.
 Don't forget the mint sprig to garnish.
 Cheers!